Building with Passport

 Prerequisites

 To follow this tutorial, you'll need Next.js (opens in a new tab), Node (opens in a new tab), and Chakra-UI (opens in a new tab) installed on your machine.
-We will also be using the Gitcoin Passport API.
+We will also be using the Passport API.

 Before we delve into this, it's important to note that there are a few preliminary steps you need to complete.
 Please ensure that these prerequisites are met before proceeding with the guide.